 - Jazz Studies applicants: all pre-screening selections require accompaniment.
 It must be either instrumental accompaniment or a sounding metronome (see above).
-For your live audition, a rhythm section, knowledgeable of all the pre-screening selections, will accompany you.
+For your live audition, accompanying musicians will be provided by Juilliard, where needed.

 The Juilliard School does not have practice space for applicants except on the assigned audition date.
 Practice space is available on the day of your audition on a first-come, first-served basis, with a brief designated warm-up time immediately preceding your audition.

-All applicants for whom English is not a native language, and whose TOEFL scores are below 95, must complete an interview with the Office of International Advisement (Room 245) during the audition period.
+All applicants who either have TOEFL scores lower than 95 or were granted TOEFL waivers must complete an interview with the Office of International Advisement (Room 245) during the audition period, regardless of whether a TOEFL waiver was granted.
 This interview is an essential component for the Admissions Committee in making admissions decisions.
 It is important to note that this interview does not replace a TOEFL or SAT score, nor can a member of the International Advisement staff waive the English Language Proficiency requirement.

 All musicians will play for the faculty once.
-Only Flute, Jazz Studies, and Voice have callbacks.
-Callbacks will take place on the same day as the applicant’s scheduled audition.
+Only Flute, Jazz Studies, Opera Studies, and Orchestral Conducting have performance callbacks.
+Performance callbacks will take place on the same day as the applicant’s scheduled audition (except for Opera Studies and Orchestral Conducting).
 Applicants must be available until 10 p.m. for callbacks.
 Please refer to the live audition requirements for these majors for specific callback procedures.
 If an applicant is not called back, he/she may reasonably conclude that he/she is no longer under serious consideration for admission.